Impressions of Kochi

 We hopped on a train to Kochi at mid-day, and by late evening we were already browsing the lanes of this small yet charming city.
 Tourists from everywhere in the world strolling around, wearing baggy Aladdin pants and kolhapuris, escaping the winters of their own countries.
 Solo travellers make conversation at Tibetan cafés whilst Malayali couples cuddle along the Mahatma Gandhi beach.

-The Chinese fishing nets are incredible inventions; and are where the city gets its name, Co-chin translates as like-China.
-Not only does the town have an East Asian influence, it is also an amalgamation of European art and architecture due to the struggle between the Dutch, Portuguese, and British to have possession of the land.
-Arabian traders were also frequent visitors to the shores of Kochi, to trade Kerala’s well known spices like cardamom, cloves, and cinnamon.
+The Chinese fishing nets are incredible inventions; and are where the city gets its name, Kochi translates as like-China.
+Not only does the town have an East Asian influence, it is also an amalgamation of European art and architecture due to the struggle between the Dutch, Portuguese, and the British to have possession of the land.
+Arabian traders were also frequent visitors to the shores of Kochi, to trade Kerala’s well-known spices like cardamom, cloves, and cinnamon.

 One can quickly notice the variety of religious communities which inhabited this region and still do, after visiting the elaborate churches, the old synagogue in the Jew town area, observing the auto rickshaws covered in stickers of Mecca and Medina, and the intricate carvings of the Jain temple.